1. Smells Are Free!

 Consumers love to support their favorite local stores, shops and restaurants, so give them a chance to do just that with custom-branded merchandise.
 As a bakery, there’s a ton of options, such as a wood cutting board, branded oven mitts or even a bag of custom-made mixing ingredients.
 Of course, you can always offer the standard shirts, hats and aprons as well.

 Or, if you really want to take your merch game up a notch, try custom-made stoneware mugs with your logo and tagline across the front.
 Our Deneen Pottery mugs come in your choice of color, glaze, shape and finish and are an attractive addition to any merchandise stand.
 Not only do you open up a new line of revenue, but you also get the many marketing benefits that come from using a mug at home or in the office every day.
+Request your catalog here and get a catalog in your hands today!

 13. Start an Email Signup Sheet